 The UFBA Benevolent Fund provides assistance to brigade members and their families who are going through tough times financially, or who have suffered misfortune in their lives.
 Some recent examples of where we've stepped in:

-• Funds for extra travel or accommodation for family members following a severe injury or illness
+- Funds for travel or accommodation for family members following a severe injury or illness

 How do I get support?